Carnivorous plants

 California pitcher plant, or cobra plant (Darlingtonia californica), is the only species of pitcher plant in western United States, here photographed at Cave Junction, Oregon.
 (Photo copyright © by Kaj Halberg)

-British naturalist Charles Darwin (1809-1882) called the Venus flytrap (Dionaea muscipula) “one of the most wonderful plants of the world.” – One of the traps on this plant, growing in Carolina Beach State Park, North Carolina, has shut, when two of the three trigger hairs inside the trap were touched within a certain period of time.
+British naturalist Charles Darwin (1809-1882) called the Venus flytrap (Dionaea muscipula) “one of the most wonderful plants of the world.” – In this picture, a trap has opened, when the nutrients of a trapped insect have been absorbed, Green Swamp Preserve, North Carolina.
 (Photo copyright © by Kaj Halberg)

-Most flesh-eating plants have one thing in common: They grow in nitrogen-poor soils.
-To obtain the necessary nutrients, they have evolved various means of catching insects and other small invertebrates.
+Most flesh-eating plants grow in nitrogen-poor soils, and to obtain the necessary nutrients they have evolved various means of catching insects and other small invertebrates.
 Enzymes, produced by the plants, break down the outer chitin layer of the animals, while bacteria, or other enzymes, make nitrogen and other nutrients in the animals digestible for the plant.

 Pitcher plants